 A detective investigates a series of murders.
 A possible serial killer might be on a rampage, since they all are in the same vicinity and by the same method, but as the evidence points ...

-While stopped at a roadside phone boot for transmitting his work through Internet to the university, Professor Hideki Satomi finds a scrap of newspaper with the picture of his ...
+While stopped at a roadside phone booth for transmitting his work through the Internet to the university, Professor Hideki Satomi finds a scrap of newspaper with the picture of his ...
 See full summary »

 A detective investigates a series of murders.
 A possible serial killer might be on a rampage, since they all are in the same vicinity and by the same method, but as the evidence points toward the detective as the prime suspect, a ghost in red follows him, and he begins to question his identity.
 His realization of what seems to have really happened results in something much more sinister and larger in scope, and it leaves his psyche scarred.
 Written by

 35 of 45 people found this review helpful.